Abuka-Victor/my-astro-blog/src/content/blog/2025-08-24-vpns-and-vpn-embedding.md

 This is my current mind map of how a VPN works on a technical level.
 I am open to comments, contributions, or questions.

-This article was originally posted on CoderLegion - [https://coderlegion.com/6433/how-a-vpn-works-a-technical-mind-map](https://coderlegion.com/6433/how-a-vpn-works-a-technical-mind-map)
+This article was originally posted on [CoderLegion](https://coderlegion.com/6433/how-a-vpn-works-a-technical-mind-map)